kaiewiggins/kaiewiggins.github.io/_posts/2020-08-29-Page-Turner-Awards.md

 ---
 **Update!**

 Super random that this just so happens to fall at the end of *another* launch week, but I'm honoured and amazed to learn [*Blind the Eyes*](https://books2read.com/blindtheeyes) has been shortlisted in the eBook Awards 2020 category of the Page Turner Awards alongside some wonderful titles!

-Very excited to (remotely) attend the awards ceremony on October 20—though slightly bummed it's a plague year and therefore impossible to pop over to the UK for the party.
+Very excited to (remotely) attend the awards ceremony on October 20—though slightly bummed it's a plague year and therefore impossible to pop over to the UK for the party.😢

 Congrats to all the shortlisted eBook and Writing award category entrants ([check out their stories here!](https://pageturnerawards.com/2020-finalists-shortlist-and-winners))